CumulusNetworks/docs/content/cumulus-linux-511/Whats-New/_index.md

 Cumulus Linux 5.11.1 provides {{<link title="Cumulus Linux 5.11 Packages" text="new SDK and package versions">}}, and includes {{<link title="Cumulus Linux 5.11 Release Notes" text="bug fixes">}}.

+Cumulus Linux 5.11.1 is a Long-Term Support (LTS) release.
+For more information, refer to {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Release-Versioning-and-Support-Policy" text="this Knowledge base article">}}.

 ## What's New in Cumulus Linux 5.11.0

 Cumulus Linux 5.11.0 provides new platforms, new features and improvements, and includes bug fixes.